11 Top Trends Dominating Logistics And E-commerce In The UAE

 8. Logistics companies to plug into food delivery and transport networks

 Besides the convenience of being able to buy products from the comfort of their homes, consumers today want fast delivery – either on the same day or the next day.
-But executing this is expensive for logistics companies.
+But executing this is expensive for e-commerce logistics companies.

 Judd suggests that logistics companies in the UAE could partner with existing transport modes that do same-day delivery like food delivery businesses.
 This is already happening to a certain extent and is likely to scale.